Apply for Financial Aid

 In addition to being able to track your financial aid application online, you will be able to download any forms you may need to complete your application requirements.
 You can then print out these documents and either mail or drop them off at the Financial Aid Office location in room E105.
 To inform you of your application status, we will periodically e-mail you and direct you to visit the online system to check your list of missing documents.
 You should make sure you log-in to the online student information system weekly to stay current with your financial aid information and news.
 If you have changed your email or mailing address please update your information in the Records Office.

-When we complete our review of your financial aid application, we will notify you at your email address and direct you to the Online student information system.
-You will be able to view your financial aid award over the Internet.
+When we complete our review of your financial aid application, we will notify you at your school email address and direct you to the Online student information system.

 Once a student turns 18 years old only certain information can be shared with parent(s)/guardian, or any agency acting on your behalf. please see FERPA Information which details more about confidential information and your rights and responsibilities as a student.